Please look closely at our student services descriptions. They have been updated to address the need for social distancing

 *Student Services may still be available for Out of State or Country schools.
 Please inquire using our Request Form

 Virtual In-Class Assemblies and Discussions.
-Using an online platform, graduate students will lead a lively information session and discussion with students seated in their individual classrooms with 30 or fewer students.
+Using an online platform, presenters will lead a lively information session and discussion with students seated in their individual classrooms with 30 or fewer students.
 Schools can choose a presentation and discussion session from the options listed below, simultaneously delivered to up to 5 different classrooms (that means that a total of 150 students per presentation is possible).

-Students and at least one teacher would be in each classroom and the MARC student would be broadcast on a screen at the front of the room.
+Students and at least one teacher would be in each classroom and the MARC presenter would be broadcast on a screen at the front of the room.
 Interactive tasks for each classroom will be included.
 (Note: this should not be done in an auditorium or other large setting because of its interactive nature.
 We also do not recommend this for Kindergarten students.)

 Schools will need to have the technological capacity to project an Internet-connected computer screen.
 We are sensitive to the fact that not all schools may have this capacity, and these schools can utilize our free, research-based curricula.